Growing media

 • Brings its own biology: any aquaponics or hydroponics system that uses soil ceases to be aquaponics or hydroponics in the strict sense

-• pH depends on source: peat-based mixes run acidic (5.5-6.0), compost-heavy mixes run neutral to slightly alkaline
+• pH depends on the base: peat-based mixes are naturally acidic and are usually limed with chalk or dolomite to a working pH around 5.5-6.5, while compost-heavy mixes run neutral to slightly alkaline

-• Holds nutrients between waterings: reduces the frequency and precision required for nutrient management compared to soilless systems
+• Holds nutrients between waterings, reducing the frequency and precision of nutrient management compared with soilless systems

-• Pest and pathogen vectors: introducing field soil into a clean indoor setup is the most common route for fungus gnat and root-knot nematode infestations
+• Pest and pathogen vector: introducing field soil into a clean indoor setup is a common route for fungus gnats (which lay eggs in moist soil) and root-knot nematodes, which is why commercial potting soil is usually sterilized

 Used in wicking-bed systems and traditional in-ground or raised-bed gardens.
-The site lists soil-bed as a system option because many readers grow some crops in soil alongside their hydroponics/aquaponics setup; the garden planner skips chemistry rules in soil-bed mode.
+The site lists soil-bed as a system option because many readers grow some crops in soil alongside their hydroponics/aquaponics setup, and the garden planner skips chemistry rules in soil-bed mode.
+Most modern potting mixes are largely soilless, built on peat, coir or bark with perlite or vermiculite for aeration.

 Suitable systems: soil-bed, wicking.
 Avoid in: nft, dwc, media-bed, drip, dutch-bucket.